HazelSparks/ZelSystem/doc/Weekly Reports/Week1Report.md

 Extended language modelling, and implementation guidelines, and finally broke ground on actual code-writing.
 Updated the Makefile, and fixed an extension error.

+# Day 5: Friday 16, Oct 2020 3:00-4:00pm
+Wrote the skeletons of the Python model, and laid down some testing strings.
+Worked on file IO and some extended documentation for implementation patterns.